jameshoangvu/james_data_portfolio/README.md

   - Quantity of products sold by Discount Level.
   - Quantity of products sold by Category.
   - Top 5 highest-profit products.
   - KPI Growth (compared to the previous month and year).
+  -
+## Key Achievements
+- Reduced reporting time by about 70% compared to manual Excel-based reporting through automated data cleaning and dashboard updates, thereby optimizing time and work efficiency.
+- Improved data accuracy and consistency by implementing standardized ETL processes and SQL validation checks.
+- Delivered interactive dashboards that provided clear insights into profit drivers, discount impact, and sales trends, enabling faster and more informed business decisions.